urbit/docs/learn/hoon/hoon-tutorial/ford.md

 The primary output of a build system, the final binary known as a _build_, comes from two inputs: (1) source files, and (2) build instructions.
 Analogous to building a house, you could think of these as corresponding to raw materials and architectural blueprints.
 The build system calls the compiler (typically a separate piece of software) on each source file, which you may think of as shaping the raw materials something suitable for the final product.
 The compiled source files are then put together according to the build instructions.

 The number of languages a build system is designed to work with varies, from specialized build systems that focus on a single language (like Ford) to general purpose ones that could conceivably work for any language and frequently rely on other build systems to function (such as [make](https://en.wikipedia.org/wiki/Make_(software))).

-Source files frequently have _dependencies_, which are other source files or compiled code they depend on to run.
-Much of the work of a build system goes into determining dependencies.

 Source files frequently have _dependencies_, which are other source files, outside libraries, or tools needed to build a software program.
 These dependencies can have dependencies themselves, and in general one can draw a dependency graph of all of the different libraries and tools that go into building a project.